Close-Up (1990 film): Critical reception

 When the film opened in Iran, reviews were almost uniformly negative.
 The film gained its first appreciation abroad.
 The New York Times film critic Stephen Holden called the film "brilliant", noting its "radically drab cinema-verite style that helps blur any difference between what is real and what is reconstructed."

 In 2010 Los Angeles Times critic Dennis Lim described the film as eloquent and direct, saying that it provided "a window into the psyche of a complicated man and into the social and cultural reality of Iran."
-In 2022, the film was ranked as #17 in the Sight and Sounds critics' poll of The Greatest Films of All Time, published by the British Film Institute.
+In 2022, the film was ranked in 17th place in the Sight and Sounds critics' poll of The Greatest Films of All Time, published by the British Film Institute.
+In the Sight and Sound director's poll, Close-Up was ranked in 9th place, tying with Persona and In the Mood for Love.

+Metacritic, which uses a weighted average, assigned the a score of 92 out of 100, based on 15 critics, indicating "universal acclaim".

 Influence

 Five years after Close-Up, Moslem Mansouri and Mahmoud Chokrollahi wrote and directed the documentary Close-Up Long Shot (کلوزآپ نمای دور, Klūzāp nemā-ye dūr).
 It features Sabzian talking about his infatuation with cinema, his impersonation of Makhmalbaf, and how his life has changed since working with Kiarostami.
 The film premiered at Turin's 14th Festival Internazionale Cinema Giovani in November 1996, where it won the FIPRESCI Prize – Special Mention.

 Nanni Moretti's Italian short film Opening Day of Close-Up (1996) follows a theater owner as he prepares to show Kiarostami's film at his independent cinema.

-Marcus Söderlund's 2007 music video for Swedish duo The Tough Alliance's "A New Chance" pays homage to Kiarostami's film.
-It has an almost shot-for-shot reproduction of a scene following two characters on a motorcycle.

 In an interview for the Criterion edition of the 2019 film Rolling Thunder Revue, director Martin Scorsese cited Kiarostami as his main influence.

 In 2012, filmmaker Ashim Ahluwalia included the film in his personal top ten (for The Sight & Sound Top 50 Greatest Films of All Time poll), writing: "A re-enactment of a re-enactment of a re-enactment, Close Up essentially destroys the very conception of a 'documentary' and yet is one of the best ever made."